-\end{proposition} \begin{proof} An immediate consequence of \prettyref{thm:atct} characteristically justified by $z\to t(z)$ with $t(z)$ defined as follows: the first line is justified via $t(z):=z-z$ and $t(z):=\frac z z$, and the second line is justified via $t(z):=kz^\ell$ and $t(z):=z^\ell$. \end{proof}
+\end{proposition} \begin{proof} An immediate consequence of \prettyref{thm:FPT} with $t(z)$ defined as follows: the first two arrow proportions are justified via $t(z):=z-z$ and $t(z):=\frac z z$; and the next two proportions are justified via $t(z):=kz^\ell$ and $t(z):=z^\ell$, both injective for $k,\ell\neq 0$ in the respective algebras. \end{proof}

-\begin{example} \prettyref{prop:a0c0} yields numerical proportions which may seem implausible if their justifications are not made explicit.
-For example, \prettyref{equ:00ckcell} with $c:=2$, $k:=10$, and $\ell:=2$, yields the numerical proportion: In such cases, where the characteristic justifications of a proportion are not obvious from the context, it is preferable to write (\prettyref{not:J}): Here is another numerical proportion of this kind (notice that $z+5$ is injective in $(\mathbb Z,+,\mathbb Z)$ and see \prettyref{lem:injective}):
+The following counter-example shows that the first two arrow proportions in \prettyref{prop:a_0_c_0} cannot be inverted.